-Area Scan - Denotes a camera (or imager) architecture in which images are captured in a square or rectangular form in a single cycle (similar to film inside a normal camera).
+Area Scan - Denotes a camera (or imager) architecture in which images are captured in a square or rectangular form in a single cycle (similar to the images created by a DSLR or cell phone camera).
 This image is then read out in a single frame with its resolution being a function of its height and width in pixels.
-The opposite of area scan is Line Scan.
+The alternative to area scan is Line Scan.

-Automated Imaging, A.I. – A terminology which summarizes all usage of cameras in industrial applications where image processing (using in-camera or external computer algorithms) is involved.
-Subcategories of AI are also Machine Vision or Factory Automation.
+Automated Imaging - A terminology which summarizes all usage of cameras in industrial applications where image processing (using in-camera or external computer algorithms) is involved.
+Subcategories of Automated Imaging are Machine Vision or Factory Automation.

 Auto-iris lens video - Cameras operating in outdoor environments are faced with varying light conditions.
 When light levels change in the images captured by the camera, the images will either be too bright or too dark.
 An auto-iris lens provides a solution to these problems.
 The lenses have an electric motor-driven iris which is opened or closed according to signals fed to it from the camera.
 A camera equipped with auto-iris could produce a video signal of constant brightness by opening or closing the auto-iris of the lens when light level changes.